morninj/quantius-plot/README.md

 # Limits

-* Right now, this script only works for images and annotations that are 512px square.
+* This script only works for images and annotations that are 512px square.
+* This script won't detect multiple annotations for the same image.

+These will be fixed soon.